kaitlinkenney/Note-taker-two/README.md

 ## Business Context

-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
+Users need to keep track of their thoughts, tasks, and any information that must be saved, either in a work setting, at school, or even quickly while traveling.
+This app can allow a user to save information as notes with a heading and body text.

 ## Acceptance Criteria